toile-webstack/gatsby-site-builder/README.md

 # Gatsby Site Builder

+_Warning_: This is a prototype.
+There will be a lot of breaking changes when V1 comes out.
+We probably won't be able to create a migration tool for your content so you will have to copy/paste manually your content to the next content model.
+However, be assured that everything that is possible in the prototype (and a lot more) will be ported to version 1.

 ## Intro

-This repo holds the code for a free and open source JAMstack website builder (prototype).
-It creates blazing fast experiences with zero coding skills required (even though you can edit and customize CSS extensively).
+This repo holds the code for a free and open source JAMstack website builder.
+It creates blazing fast experiences with zero coding skills required (but you can edit and customize CSS extensively if you enjoy that).

-It was built primarily as a proof of concept because we wanted a way of quickly bootstrapping small websites for clients.
-We wanted the websites to be fast, lightweight and extremely cheap (who said free) for us to operate.
+It was built primarily as a proof of concept because we wanted a way of quickly bootstrapping small to medium websites for clients.
+We wanted the websites to be fast, lightweight and extremely cheap (who said free?) for us to operate.

 The system is currently working with GatsbyJS (V1 for now), Contentful CMS and Netlify.
 After the initial setup, everything is handled from Contentful.
+It is a bit hacky here and there but hey... it is a prototype!

+If you like the idea, please show us any mark of interest.
+That will certainly boost our productivity to work towards V1!

 > Note:
 >